-- Integrate understanding of the needs, the characteristics and multiple influences on the development of children from birth to age eight as it relates to optimum growth and development. - Create developmentally appropriate strategies, techniques, and curriculum incorporating domains of learning, health, safety, nutrition, as well as anti-bias and adaptation principles for working with typical and atypical developing children. - Evaluate and utilize various observation and assessment methods for measuring and recording children's developmental progress. - Compare and contrast the basic theories in child development, family studies, as well as historical perspectives of ECE programs. - Demonstrate strategies and techniques for building sensitive and Core Courses: (Complete 18 units) - Develop critical thinking and problem solving skills for learning and promoting learning in young children.
+- Integrate understanding of the needs, the characteristics and multiple influences on the development of children from birth to age eight as it relates to optimum growth and development. - Create developmentally appropriate strategies, techniques, and curriculum incorporating domains of learning, health, safety, nutrition, as well as anti-bias and adaptation principles for working with typical and atypical developing children. - Evaluate and utilize various observation and assessment methods for measuring and recording children's developmental progress. - Compare and contrast the basic theories in child development, family studies, as well as historical perspectives of ECE programs. - Demonstrate strategies and techniques for building sensitive and Core Courses: (Complete 18 units)

+6. Develop critical thinking and problem solving skills for learning and promoting learning in young children.

 Core Courses: (Choose and complete 18 units) Units

 CH DEV 1 Child Growth and Development 3

 CH DEV 2 Early Childhood: Principles and

 Practices 3

+CH DEV 7 Introduction to Early Childhood Curriculum

+3

+CH DEV 10 Health, Safety, and Nutrition 3

+CH DEV 11 Child, Family and Community 3

+CH DEV 42 Teaching in a Diverse Society 3